KeatonMueller/hex/README.md

 # hex

-This is my Senior Project for my Computer Science degree at Yale University.

-It involves creating an intelligent agent to play the game of Hex, a board game where one's objective is to connect opposite sides of the board.
+This is a simple game engine for the board game Hex.
+It can be played as a text version or with a GUI.

-This project is coded in Java version 11.
+It is coded in Java version 11.

 ## How to use it